buchanan-edwards/give-me-text/README.md

 # give-me-text

 A simple REST client for the [Give Me Text](http://givemetext.okfnlabs.org) service.
-This package provides functions that detect the MIME type of a document and extract the text from a document.
+This package exports a single function that returns a promise resolved with the detected type and extracted text of a document.

 ## Installation